NotTanJune/GrAD/README.md

 - Store SOPs, LORs, resumes as text or files.
 - SOP Assistant (Groq Inferencing) to analyze SOPs.
 - Priority field on programs for quick sorting.
+- Tracks email (if connected) for mails from colleges

 ### Check out the website - https://grad-app.fly.dev